neyney10/PythonNetworkTools/README.md

 - Tool Protection: alert on an outside modification of log files.
 - Command Line Interface (CLI)
     - auto-complete commands using TAB key (Linux only)
-    - show available commands using TAB-TAB comnination (Linux only)
+    - show available commands using TAB-TAB combination (Linux only)
     - "help" command and command description, synta and examples info.

 ### How to run